 While the glittering lights and entertainment in Las Vegas can be intoxicating, there is much to be discovered beyond The Strip.
 After catching a show and lounging by your hotel pool, load up your car and hit the road to Death Valley.
 Before you get to the park's entrance, you'll drive into Death Valley Junction, home of the historic white stucco Amargosa Opera House and Hotel.
 Grab a cup of great coffee at the Amargosa Cafe.
-Ask around to see the inside of the opera house where ballerina and Broadway dancer Marta Becket performed for 40 years.
+Ask around to see the inside of the opera house where ballerina and Broadway dancer Marta Becket performed for more than 40 years.

 Start: Las Vegas, Nevada

 Before you head for Yosemite, visit Las Vegas' 180-acre utopia, Springs Preserve, that features museums, art galleries, animal exhibits, live show, and botanical gardens.

 The largest national park in the contiguous United States, Death Valley National Park is just 142 miles from Las Vegas, but you might feel as though you've landed on the moon.
 Stretching across 3.4 million acres, the park is made up of a patchwork of salt flats, badlands, artfully colored hills and ruins from those who dared to settle in this unforgiving landscape.
 You'll also find the lowest point in North America in Badwater Basin, which sits 282 feet below sea level and encompasses nearly 200 square miles of salt flats.